-Ok, you've decided to apply petroleum jelly to skin, great.
+So you've decided to apply petroleum jelly to your skin— great!
 Here's how to do it the right way.

-3. Using a cotton swab or some kind of a tongue depressor remove some petroleum jelly from the container (you don't want to introduce bacteria from your fingers into the jar) and apply it either directly to skin (particularly if you're applying it to a cut) or your fingertips to thinly spread onto the affected area.
+- Using a cotton swab or some kind of a tongue depressor, remove some petroleum jelly from the container (you don't want to introduce bacteria from your fingers into the jar) and apply it either directly to skin (particularly if you're applying it to a cut) or your fingertips to thinly spread onto the affected area.

 1. If you have eczema or psoriasis